akshkr/akashnotes/data/machine_learning/introduction.md

 #### Classification

-Classification on the other hand is used used to predict the categorical class labels of input data based on one or more input variables.
+Classification on the other hand is used to predict the categorical class labels of input data based on one or more input variables.

 In classification, the output variable is categorical, which means that it can take on a limited number of values, such as "spam" or "not spam", "positive" or "negative", or "red", "green", or "blue".